tgestabrook/hexcrawlR/README.md

-# hexcrawler
+# hexcrawlR

-This an R app for generating hex terrain maps with elevation and land cover information.
+This an R shiny app for generating hex terrain maps with elevation and land cover information.
 It is intended for use in tabletop role-playing games, but could likely be adapted with ease for data visualization purposes.